 At PeaceTech Lab Netherlands, media, data and tech convene to build new instruments for international security, development and collaboration.

 We accelerate the development of these new tools and stimulate faster distribution.
-We engage people in early warning, early response and collaborative problem-solving in the areas of food, water and health.
+We engage people in early warning, early response and collaborative problem-solving in the areas of humanitarian and development aid.
 Finding new solutions defuses sources of tension and turns them into drivers for positive change.

 Water and food security are two of the main focus areas for PeaceTech Lab NL.
 A rapidly growing world population – expected to be well above nine billion in the next three decades – throws up huge challenges when it comes to access to food and water.